Hyurl/cool-node/update-log.md

 2. I18n supported.
 3. Change the way to launch the server.
 4. Cookie parsed for both HTTP and socket.
+5. Logging system more efficient.
+6. More tools added.

 ## 1.3.4